 The Rady Children’s Hospital Summer Medical Academy is located in San Diego, California, and is open to students between the ages of 15 and 19.
 The program offers different courses and labs, as well as medical workshops.

-There are scholarships available for students in particular high school districts of San Diego and the application deadline is February 24.
+There are scholarships available for students in particular high school districts of San Diego and the application deadline is usually late February.

 Each summer, the CDC hosts students from around the United States for a five-day camp that will teach them about the science of epidemiology.
 Students learn about disease control, perform mock press conferences, participate in lab sessions, and attend lectures from world-renowned scientists.

 The Museum Disease Detective Camp offers two sessions: one in June and the other in July.
-Applications are due on March 31, and with only 30 slots per session, students are encouraged to apply early.
+Applications are usually due in late March, and with only 30 slots per session, students are encouraged to apply early.

 Students have to be in their junior or senior year of high school and able to attend every day from 8:45 am to 4:00 pm.
 Since this camp is located at the CDC, students have to also go through security checks before attending, which include background checks.